-While they are usually painless, they can cause discomfort and pain in a subset of cases, and they are considered esthetically disturbing by many.
+While they are usually painless, spider veins can cause discomfort and pain in a subset of cases, and they are considered esthetically disturbing by many.
 Anyone can develop spider veins, although people with a family history of spider veins, older individuals and pregnant women are at a higher risk.

-Spider veins are commonly seen on the legs, however, they can also appear anywhere on the body.
+Spider veins are commonly seen on the legs, however, they can also appear anywhere on the body, including the face and ankles.
 Although they are not known to cause medical problems, a feeling of heaviness or fatigue in your legs as well as leg swelling may suggest you have varicose veins.

 Sclerotherapy has withstood the test of time and proven to be an effective treatment for spider veins.Learn More